Mbell42/UCSD-CodeBootCamp-10_TemplateEngine-EmployeeSummary/README.md

 2020.03.07_0035 - I added a require() for 'Employee' to 'app.js' and updated the name of the answer of several prompts, including updating corresponding locations in '.js' files in /develop/lib.
 I then added a '.gitignore' file to /develop.

 2020.03.07_0150 - I updated 'app.js' to include a .catch() function.
 I am researching solutions to making employee objects from the answers.

+2020.03.07_0203 - I updated format of and added a for loop to newEmployee() function in 'app.js'.